Saskatoons in Alberta

 Propagation

-Saskatoons can be propagated from seed, root sprouts (suckers) or tissue culture.
+Saskatoons can be propagated from seed, root sprouts (suckers) or tissue culture plants.
 Seedling and tissue cultured plant material is available from numerous nurseries throughout the province.
+Some amount of variability will exist between seedling plants, whereas tissue culture or other vegetatively propagated plants are identical,

 Plant material is collected in early spring when plants are dormant.
 Dig out young suckers with as many fine roots as possible.

-The first crop may be expected in about three or four years from planting.
-Peak production will take another two or three years.
+The first (small) crop may be expected in about four years from planting.
+Peak production will take another two or three years, if plants develop well.

 Planting

-Plant saskatoons in hedge rows 0.6 to 1 m apart and 4 to 6 m apart between rows.
+Plant saskatoons in hedge rows 0.6 to 1 m apart with a 4 to 6 m spacing between rows.

 Annual Fertilization